 For Susan, Miriam, and Ellen.

 About the name: Bat Sarah Press translates from the Hebrew to “Sarah’s Daughter’s Press”.
-The name has two meanings, being both that of the Biblical matriarch, Sarah and after my mother Susan, whose Hebrew name was also Sarah.
+The name has two meanings, with Sarah being both the Biblical matriarch of monotheistic religion, and the Hebrew name of my mother Susan.
+She passed away on November 18, 2014.

 I have devoted my life to a practice of thinking and creating.
-From painting, to printmaking, to performance art, and now back to print media, the world for me is processed through materials and metaphors.
+From painting, to printmaking, to performance art, and now back to making objects and prints, the world for me is processed through materials and metaphors.

 Growing up in a family strongly rooted in Jewish tradition, my mother often encouraged me to make artwork that reflected my culture.
 I resisted, or so I thought.
-My body of work was always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.
+The idea of "ritual artwork" felt archaic and detached from contemporary thought and values.
+Meanwhile the body of work I have made throughout my artistic practice has always related to issues around ritual, value, and community—all pillars of my Jewish upbringing.

 Please be in touch with questions, comments, or suggestions.